The Writers of Warsaw

 Stefan ‘Wiech’ Wiechecki (1896-1979)

-From Wysoka Obdukcjo (editor’s translation: Your Highness, Autopsy):
+From his Wysoka Obdukcjo (Your Highness, Autopsy):

 The evidence witness was a long-time friend, Ms. Wiktoria Komoda, who made the following statement, with, as she herself claimed, a broken heart: